Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

-The dominant instabilities for the blunt cone are different, as are the corresponding receptivity mechanisms.
-The low frequency first mode shares a receptivity mechanism with the first mode for sharp cones: highly oblique incident $w$-vorticity waves.
-As the frequency increases, the receptivity mechanisms change as well.
-While there is still some \jwnresolved{receptivity to} slow acoustic \jwnresolved{waves} present around 20 \unit{\kilo\hertz}, the entropy layer instability is most receptive to vorticity/entropy waves at shallow incidence angles with a peak just below $\psi = \ang{20}$, which is the optimal angle for transmitting vorticity through the shock into the entropy layer.
-The entropy layer receptivity is more broadband in a range from $f = 40\text{--}80 \unit{\kilo\hertz}$.
+The addition of nose-tip bluntness fundamentally alters the dominant receptivity processes.
+The 10 kHz first mode in the 3.6 mm blunt cone boundary layer shares a receptivity mechanism with the first mode for sharp cones---highly oblique incident $w$-vorticity waves.
+This distribution is shown in Figure \ref{fig:inputs_vs_freq_b0p2_b3p6}(b).
+Above 20 kHz, the Mack second mode is absent from the leading H-IO directions.
+Instead, the entropy layer instability is the dominant mechanism.
+This mechanism is most receptive to vorticity and entropy waves at shallow incidence angles with a peak just below $\psi = \ang{20}$, which is the optimal angle for transmitting vorticity through the shock into the entropy layer.
+The entropy layer receptivity is more broadband in a range from $f = 30\text{--}80 \unit{\kilo\hertz}$, as shown by the distributions of entropy and vorticity waves present in Figure \ref{fig:inputs_vs_freq_b0p2_b3p6}(b).
+These entropy waves amplify in the entropy layer via a rotation and deceleration mechanism.
+For higher frequencies at which the boundary layer supports a damped F mode, the entropy layer can interact with the F mode and destabilize it upstream of its synchronization with the continuous spectra.
+For frequencies at which no F mode is supported in the boundary layer, the entropy layer simply grows and convects on top of the boundary layer, upstream of the entropy swallowing point.

+The increase in nose-tip bluntness from 3.6 mm to 7.2 mm at low frequency fully stabilizes both the Mack first and second modes.
+At 10 kHz, there is a combined acoustic wave shock interaction and entropy layer instability.
+At frequencies above 10 kHz, the entropy layer is the dominant mechanism and is most receptive to free-stream vorticity waves at incidence angles from \ang{0} to \ang{80}.
+For lower to mid-range frequencies, the absence of boundary layer modes that can be destabilized by the entropy layer means that the largest growth occurs outside the boundary layer and has very little signature at the wall.